Unlocking the Mystery: Exploring Rare Blood Types

 2. Bombay Blood Group – A Hidden Rarity

 Bombay blood group, discovered in Bombay (now Mumbai), India, is another exceptionally rare blood type.
 Individuals with this blood type lack the H antigen, which is necessary for the production of A, B, and AB antigens.
 Due to this absence, their blood cannot be classified into the conventional ABO blood group system.
-It is estimated that the of the Bombay blood group is about 1 in 250,000 individuals in the general population.
+It is estimated that the frequency of the Bombay blood group is about 1 in 250,000 individuals in the general population.

 3. Rh Negative – The Uncommon Rh Factor